Geographical distribution of Polish speakers

-The article provides details and data regarding the geographical distribution of all Polish speakers, regardless of the legislative status of the countries where it's spoken.
-The Polish language is the dominant language of Poland and it's spoken in authochtonous minority areas through Europe and in many immigrant communities in all over the world.
+The article provides details and data regarding the geographical distribution of all Polish speakers, regardless of the legislative status of the countries where it is spoken.
+The Polish language is the dominant language of Poland, and it is spoken in autochthonous minority areas through Europe and in many immigrant communities in all over the world.

 Statistics

 Native speakers

 This table depicts the native speakers of the language, which means that the table includes people who have been exposed to the Polish language from birth and, thus, excludes people who use the language as a L2.